|360||Andy Patterson pro bmx racer (Skyway) was doing 1/4 pipe 360's in 1983.|

 |barspin air||Todd Anderson was doing half barspins on vert in june 1987.

-Jeremy Alder did full ones later.
+Jeremy Alder did full ones later in spring of 1988.

 Mat Hoffman has done barspin to no footer, barspin to x-up, and barspin to barspin back.